Checklist for Sailfish OS

 A) Settings > System > About phone

 Check the device model (Picture 3).
 All supported models are listed in this table.
-Note that there are several different Sailfish X images (read: installation packages) for the various models.
+Note that there are several different Sailfish OS images (read: installation packages) for the various models.
 Be sure to download the one matching your device.

 Also, check the Build number (Picture 4).
 The valid build numbers (a.k.a.
 Android baseband version) are explained in this table.
 The Build number also indicates the Android OS version (although not explicitly).
-Read carefully the first lines of our Sailfish X instructions to see which phones should be updated and which not.
+Read carefully the first lines of our Sailfish OS instructions to see which phones should be updated and which not.

 B) Settings > System